-RECRUITING AREAS: Cuyahoga and Lorain Counties, Pittsburgh, Florida
+RECRUITING AREAS: Cuyahoga and Lorain Counties; Pittsburgh, Pennsylvania; Florida, Tampa/Ft.
+Myers, Florida and Alaska

 Steve Opgenorth enters his fifth overall season as an assistant coach but his first as offensive coordinator at Baldwin Wallace University in 2019.
-He also serves as the quarterbacks coach and recruiting coordinator.
+He also serves as the quarterbacks coach.

 Opgenorth came to BW after serving as the head coach at St. Norbert (Wis.)
 College in 2014.
 St. Norbert accumulated a 6-4 record in the Midwest Conference.
 Prior to St. Norbert, he spent two seasons as the offensive coordinator and recruiting coordinator at Colby (Maine) College within the NESCAC.
 During Opgenorth's two seasons, Colby transformed its football program and finished the 2013 season with a .500 record.